CognierInsight/Blockchain-KYC/README.md

 As Hyperledger Composer is officialy not supported on Windows, this project is also best run on a Mac or Linux environment.

-### Composer business network

-To keeps things simple this business network only contains a few types.

-- Cargo - assset
-- Truck - asset
-- Driver - participant
-- ChangeTruckDriver - transaction
-- ChangeNotification - event
-- Address - concept
-- CargoType: enum

-I tried to include as much as available types as possible to cover as much SDK actions as possible.

-The idea is simple.
-A driver drives a truck and can request to be the driver of it.
-Cargo can be of many types and can be registered in the application and assigned to a Truck.

-The ChangeTruckDriver transaction is just to change the driver of a truck.

-To get the network up and running just run the `initialize.sh` script in the scripts folder.

-It will install Hyperledger Fabric and start up the network.

 ### Mongo db